ErNoI/ReactEducationalProject/README.md

 2. Attempt to complete the exercise requirements
 3. Test their implementation
 4. Move on to the next exercise once comfortable with the current concepts

-## Navigation

-The project includes a navigation system that allows you to switch between exercises.
-Each exercise is isolated, making it easier to focus on specific concepts.

 ## Contributing